-"The backbone of our economy in Mississippi is our small businesses, and now they need our support,” Gunn said in a statement.
+"The backbone of our economy in Mississippi is our small businesses, and now they need our support,” Speaker of the House Philip Gunn, a Republican from Clinton, said in news release Tuesday.

-Republican Lieutenant Governor Delbert Hosemann said in the statement that legislators represent the whole state.
+Republican Lt.
+Gov. Delbert Hosemann said in the statement that legislators represent the whole state.

 “We know Mississippi’s small businesses — our local restaurants, barber shops, hair salons, and retail shops — need help," Hosemann said.